All Products

 Solution

-• The current version only supports snapshot creation and recovery for disk and NAS types by default.
-If you have other recovery requirements, please contact relevant support submit a ticket.
+• The current version supports snapshot creation and recovery only for disk, NAS, and OSS types by default.
+If you have other recovery requirements, please contact support by submitting a ticket.

-• If you are using a storage service that supports Internet access, such as OSS, you can create a statically provisioned PV and PVC and then restore the application without the StorageClass conversion step.
-For more information, see Mount a statically provisioned ossfs 1.0 volume.
+• If you are using a storage service that supports public network access, such as OSS, you can create a statically provisioned PV and PVC and then restore the application without the StorageClass conversion step.
+For more information, see Use an ossfs 1.0 statically provisioned volume.

 Issue